So you want to sell things on the internet? More specifically, you want to sell things on the internet with the least amount of risk possible.

 When you are looking for new designs you are better off looking for a vague concept that you can change multiple times to apply to another niche.
 This is considered personalization and a popular method many online businesses use to appeal to more audiences.

 For an example, I created a shirt design back in 2014 that read “I like horses and like… maybe 3 people” as well as another that read “If you don’t like horses then you won’t like me… and I’m okay with that.”

 These designs took off like crazy to the point that everyone else in the POD industry started copying them for their niches and stores.

 Did these other guys only target horses?
 Nope!
 Hardly any of them.
 Then how did they make them work for so long?
 By changing the word “horse” to other niche related words like “dogs” or “fishing."

 This design was so diverse that it could be mildly tweaked and appeal to an entirely different industry/niche/interest.
 One design could be made into 100 different designs with hardly any extra work, but still be appealing enough to become profitable to the majority of them— this is what you want to be doing.

 Where To Get These Designs Made

-There are a few places that I like to get designs made, but the prices will vary.
+However, there are a few places that I recommend having designs created for you, but the prices will vary.
 I know spending more isn’t always an option when starting out so I’m going to tell you where to get the most bang for your buck.